sweeneyde/mutable_lattice/README.md

 the basis of the `Lattice` is stored in some row echelon form, but the pivots are not necessarily positive, and entries of the matrix above pivots are not normalized to HNF.
-This lazier policy may be faster if your basis is particularly sparse or small (say `n <= 10` but always be sure to measure for your particular application).
+This lazier policy `0` may be faster if your basis is particularly sparse or small (say `n <= 10` but always be sure to measure for your particular application), but the required row operations can otherwise quickly cause integers to explode in size, which is partially mitigated by using `HNF_policy=1`.
 If you have a Lattice not stored in HNF then calling `L.HNFify()` will perform row operations to convert to HNF.

-The full lattice that contains every vector in `Z^n` can be constructed using the classmethod `Lattice.full(n)`. `L.is_full()` returns whether `L == Lattice.full(L.ambient_dimension)`.
+The full lattice that contains every vector in Z^n can be constructed using the classmethod `Lattice.full(n)`. `L.is_full()` returns whether `L == Lattice.full(L.ambient_dimension)`.

 ## SNF invariants

-Given a Lattice `L` in `Z^n`, some (integer-)invertible n-by-n integer matrix takes `L` to a Lattice with a basis `[Vector([d0, 0, 0, ...]), Vector([0, d1, 0, ...]), Vector([0, 0, d2, ...]), ...]`
+Given a Lattice `L` in Z^n, some (integer-)invertible n-by-n integer matrix takes `L` to a Lattice with a basis `[Vector([d0, 0, 0, ...]), Vector([0, d1, 0, ...]), Vector([0, 0, d2, ...]), ...]`
 in which the `i`th `Vector` is positive in its `i`th entry and zero elsewhere.
-The matrix with these rows (and an additional and divisibility constraint) is the [Smith normal form (SNF)](https://en.wikipedia.org/wiki/Smith_normal_form) of the matrix with the original basis of `L` for rows.
+The matrix with these rows (and an additional divisibility constraint) is the [Smith normal form (SNF)](https://en.wikipedia.org/wiki/Smith_normal_form) of the matrix with the original basis of `L` for rows.
 The `Lattice.nonzero_invariants()` method returns a list `[d0, d1, d2, ...]` of these diagonal entries of the Smith normal form.